300ms/calculator/README.md

 * [License](#license)
 * [Acknowledgements](#acknowledgements)

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+A very simple calculator application by using React.

+### Milestone-1

+* Create new React Application,
+* Remove unnecessary assets and create initial assets,
+* Install big.js and prop-types packages by using npm,
+* Set up code linters

+### Milestone-2

+* Create Button, ButtonPanel, App, and Display components.
+* Add a little bit of styling to make it seem good.

+### Milestone-3

+### Milestone-4

+### Milestone-5

 ### Built With

 Components of this project is listed below;

 * Javascript - ES6